nanostudio-org/nanogp2/README.md

 ---

-### :arrow_forward: Enable Google API - Google developers console
+### :arrow_forward: Authorization

 ##### Grant authorization

-Once the settings are defined, you need to grant authorization to your Google Photos account.
+Once the settings are defined, you need to grant authorization to nanogp2 to access your Google Photos account.
-Use a browser to open the `authorize.php` page: `http://your_webserver/nanogp/authorize.php`
+Use a browser and open the `authorize.php` page: `http://your_webserver/nanogp/authorize.php`

 (if you want to grant authorization again, follow steps from the section `Manually revoke authorization`).